KevinPal/RayTracer/README.md

 - camera: Defines a generic camera, with an ortho and perspective camera
 - color: Generic color wrapper
 - display: Methods to render to a PNG or to a window
-- material: Represents a material
+- material: Represents a material, and defines a few types
 - main: Sets up the scene and loops across all rays
 - mesh: Methods to deal with groups of renderables.
 Can also load mesh from a simple obj file
 - primitives: Render logic and AABB generation for primitives like triangles, planes, spheres, etc